smartdevicelink/sdl_requirements/detailed_docs/TRS/RC/OnRemoteControlSettings.md

 b. in case HMI didn't provide "accessMode" parameter in current OnRemoteControlSettings notification but this parameter was received in previous OnRemoteControlSettings notification, SDL must use previously received "accessMode"

 4.
 In case
 - SDL received OnRemoteControlSettings notification from HMI with allowed:true
 - and parameter "accessMode" = "AUTO_DENY"
 - and RC_module on HMI is alreay in control by RC-application

 SDL must
 - deny access to RC_module for another RC_application in HMILevel FULL after it sends control RPC (either SetInteriorVehicleData or ButtonPress) for the same RC_module without asking a driver
 - respond with result code IN_USE, success:false

 5.
 In case
 - SDL received OnRemoteControlSettings notification from HMI with allowed:true
 - and parameter "accessMode" = "ASK_DRIVER"
 - and RC_module on HMI is alreay in control by RC-application_1

 SDL must
 - send GetInteriorVehicleDataConsent to HMI to display permission prompt to the driver after another RC_application_2 in HMILevel FULL sends control RPC (either SetInteriorVehicleData or ButtonPress) to the same RC_module

 6.
 In case

 SDL received OnRemoteControlSettings (allowed:false) from HMI

 SDL must
 - store RC state allowed:false internally
-- assign HMILevel none to all registered applications with appHMIType REMOTE_CONTROL and send OnHMIStatus (NONE) to such apps
 - keep all applications with appHMIType REMOTE_CONTROL registered
 - unsubscribe all REMOTE_CONTROL applications from OnInteriorVehicleData notifications for all HMI modules internally

-Note: HMILevel NONE cannot be changed for all REMOTE_CONTROL applications when RC-functionality is disabled
+Note: SDL does not change RC applications HMI levels

 7.
 In case